Call or Text us at (575)532-5900 info@sponm.org

 Early Evaluation for Head Shape Asymmetry

-We offer early evaluations for head shape asymmetry (known as plagiocephaly) for children starting at ages 2–3 months, and up to around 10-11 months.
+We offer early evaluations for head shape asymmetry (known as plagiocephaly) for children from ages 2–3 months up to 12 months.

 illustration infant skull with sutures

-All infants are susceptible to plagiocephaly, a common condition where a baby’s head develops a flat spot or becomes uneven because their skull bones are naturally soft and flexible to allow for brain growth.
+All infants are susceptible to head shape deformity because their skull bones are naturally soft and flexible.

 What If Conservative Care Isn’t Enough?